Paid Social Β· Influencer Marketing

 |---|---|---|

-| Distribution Control | Creator controls timing and reach, limited to organic algorithms. | Brand controls budgets, targeting, placements, and flight dates. |
+| Distribution Control | Creator controls timing and reach, limited to organic algorithms. | Brand controls budgets, targeting, placements and flight dates. |

-| Handle Displayed | Creator handle on organic feed or stories. | Creator handle on paid ad units run by brand. |
+| Handle Displayed | Creator handle on organic feed or stories. | Creator handle on paid ad units run by the brand. |

-| Media Buying | No media spend beyond creator fee. | Ongoing paid media investment with optimization levers. |
+| Media Buying | No media spend beyond the creator fee. | Ongoing paid media investment with full optimisation levers. |

-| Measurement Depth | Topline metrics like reach, impressions, engagement. | Full funnel metrics including conversions, ROAS, and LTV signals. |
+| Measurement Depth | Topline metrics β reach, impressions, engagement. | Full-funnel metrics including conversions, ROAS and LTV signals. |

-| Creative Lifespan | Short lived, tied to feed algorithms and content freshness. | Extended, can run for months if performance remains strong. |
+| Creative Lifespan | Short-lived, tied to feed algorithms and content freshness. | Extended β can run for months if performance remains strong. |

 | Legal Requirements | Standard sponsored post agreements. | Expanded usage rights for likeness and content in advertising. |

-Best Practices and Step by Step Process
+Best Practices and Step-by-Step Process

-- Co develop creative briefs that protect creator authenticity while clarifying hooks, offers, and required disclosures.
+- Co-develop creative briefs that protect creator authenticity while clarifying hooks, offers and required disclosures.

-Include clear disclosure expectations in campaigns to stay aligned with regulatory guidance.
-Ensure ad platforms show sponsorship markers where applicable.
-Contracts should specify responsibilities for compliance, including how disputes and takedown requests will be handled.
+Include clear disclosure expectations in all campaigns and ensure ad platforms show sponsorship markers where required.
+Contracts should also specify responsibilities for compliance β including how disputes and takedown requests will be handled.
+Treat whitelisted ads like performance creatives: systematically test hooks, openings, captions and landing pages, feeding learnings back into creator briefing and future content ideation.

 Practical Use Cases and Examples

-Direct to Consumer Product Launch
+Direct-to-Consumer Product Launch

 Subscription Service Acquisition